mpokorny/vysmaw/README.md

 Upon initialization, a client provides the library with a callback function predicate that is used by the library to determine the visibility spectra that are to be delivered to the client _via_ the visibility data queue.
-Only those spectra that satisfy the predicate will be passed to the client on the data queue it receives after initialization.
-After initialization, the client must simply take items (_i.e._, spectra) from the queue repeatedly, eventually calling a shutdown function, and continuing to take items from the queue until a special, sentinel value is retrieved.
+Only those spectra that satisfy the predicate will be passed to the client on its data queue.
+After initialization, the client must simply take items (_i.e._, mostly spectra) from the queue repeatedly, eventually call a shutdown function, and continue to take items from the queue until a special, sentinel value is retrieved.
 For efficiency in the library implementation, the memory used to store spectra is, as described below, a limited resource, which requires that client applications make an effort to release references to spectral data as soon as possible.
-Failure to release spectral data references in the client application may result in failures of the client to receive all the spectra that it is expected.
+Failure to release spectral data references in the client application may result in failures of the client to receive all the spectra that are expected.

 ## vysmaw implementation

 This section is intended to provide insight into the implementation of the vysmaw system for vysmaw client application authors, but is not necessary to successfully write vysmaw client applications.
+All of the conditions required of correct vysmaw client applications have already been summarized in the previous section.

-The "wcbe" application is a distributed application running on the VLA CBE cluster, which receives and processes the various WIDAR data products according to the requirements of each WIDAR configuration, and eventually writes visibility data to BDF files.
+The "wcbe" application is a distributed application running on the VLA correlator back-end (CBE) cluster, which receives and processes the various WIDAR correlator data products according to the requirements of each WIDAR configuration, and writes visibility data to BDF files.
 The mapping of WIDAR data products to wcbe processes may change with every WIDAR reconfiguration according to the number of active sub-arrays, the CBE nodes that are in active use, and an opaque WIDAR product-to-CBE mapping algorithm implemented by wcbe.
 The vysmaw system operates _via_ a broadcast by wcbe of spectral metadata to clients as the data are being processed by each wcbe process, allowing clients to receive data from any CBE process without prior knowledge of the mapping of WIDAR products to CBE processes.
 These broadcast messages provide sufficient metadata to identify not only the identity of the visibility spectrum, but also the "location" of the spectrum in the CBE.
 Clients may then retrieve only those spectra which they require.

-The current vysmaw implementation is based on OpenFabrics Enterprise Distribution (OFED)/OpenFabrics Software (OFS), which provides access to RDMA (Remote Direct Memory Access) and kernel bypass send/receive features of the InfiniBand fabric used by the CBE cluster.
+The current vysmaw implementation is based on OpenFabrics Enterprise Distribution (OFED)/OpenFabrics Software (OFS), which provides access to RDMA (Remote Direct Memory Access) and kernel bypass send/receive features of the InfiniBand fabric available to the CBE cluster.
 Both the metadata broadcast and spectrum retrieval functions described in the preceding paragraph are implemented using features of OFS.
 The use of these OFS features allows for efficient transfer of data over the fabric directly to the client library and application, but at the cost of requiring the active participation of the application in managing the resources used by the client library.
-This design nevertheless does not create any direct dependencies between vysmaw clients or between clients and the wcbe processes, which allows for a high level of isolation between all processes in the vysmaw system.
+This design nevertheless does not create any direct dependencies between vysmaw clients or between clients and the wcbe processes, allowing for a high level of isolation between all processes in the vysmaw system.
 In other words, failure of a client process to manage resources efficiently can only affect the data received by that process.
-Any dependencies that exist will only be at the level of system resource limitations; for example, two vysmaw clients running on a single node must share the available memory on that node (while the address spaces of the client processes remain distinct.)
+Any inter-process dependencies that exist will only be at the level of system resource limitations; for example, two vysmaw clients running on a single node must share the available memory on that node (while the address spaces of the client processes remain distinct.)

 The most significant of the resources allocated by the vysmaw library for every client is so-called "registered memory."
-Registered memory is used by OFS routines to allow communication over OpenFabrics networks to bypass the operating system kernel, which is a key feature of its performance.
+Registered memory is used by OFED/OFS routines to allow communication over OpenFabrics networks to bypass the operating system kernel, which is a key feature of OFED/OFS performance.
 All OFS send/receive and RDMA read/write operations require access to registered memory.
 Registered memory takes the form of physical memory locked in the virtual address space of the kernel.
 For highest performance, the vysmaw library does